-While I chose to visit Dortmund as a quick day trip from Düsseldorf (about an hour by train), you could easily base yourself in Dortmund instead to visit other Christmas markets in the Ruhr Region.
+While I chose to visit Dortmund as a quick day trip from Düsseldorf (about an hour by train), you could easily base yourself in Dortmund instead to visit other Christmas markets in the Ruhr Region, or perhaps visit as a day trip from Cologne, which has fantastic Christmas markets.
 The world’s your oyster – it’s Christmas after all!

 Dortmund Christmas Market Dates